CS6620-S21/Performance-analysis-of-Keylime/README.md

 ## 3. Scope and Features Of The Project:

+The performance analysis part:

+- Analyzing the performance of existing Keylime web app
+- Finding the bottleneck of it
+- Improving the performance and support larger number of nodes

 The scope of the visualization methodology includes the following parts:

-- Being able to visualize the time series data in real-time.
+- Being able to visualize the collected data in real-time.
 - A prototype of the large scale visualization, which lets the user tell what’s going on in the remote cluster without too much effort.
 - A web front-end project that implements all of the functionalities in the prototype.

 As for the data-pipeline, the scope consists of:

-- Collecting meaningful data (e.g. via DB queries)
+- Collecting meaningful data (e.g. via API calls)
 - Processing data efficiently
-- A service that periodically send the collected and processed data to the front-end

 ## 4. Solution Concept